dogweather/forkful/content/en/swift/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?
-Writing tests in Swift involves creating and executing code that verifies the correctness of other code units in your application.
-Programmers do it to ensure reliability, detect bugs early in the development cycle, and facilitate future code refactoring without unintentional consequences.

 ## How to:
 Swift supports testing through its XCTest framework, which is integrated into Xcode.
 You can write unit tests to verify individual parts of your code, for example, a function that calculates the sum of two numbers.